 Rafael Galvez has been birding and illustrating birds since childhood, a dual passion that developed when his family moved from Peru to South Florida.
 Always with a sketchpad in hand, he has traveled throughout the U.S., Latin America, and Eurasia in pursuit of birds.
-He served several years as a board member of the BirdLife International affiliate in the Republic of Georgia, developing educational and conservation programs.
+He served for several years as a board member of the BirdLife International affiliate in the Republic of Georgia, developing educational and conservation programs.
 He gained knowledge of the Caucasus region while directing a series of records and documentary shorts on the ancient chants of the Georgian nation.
 During that period, he also produced retrospective books and catalogs on the works of Russian realist painters.
-He has combined his love of art, education, and birds while collaborating in several publications, including a field guide to Raptors and Owls of Georgia (Caucasus), which he illustrated and coauthored.
-After working with raptor research along the
+He has combined his love of art, education, and birds while collaborating in several publications, including a field guide to

-Black Sea, he returned to South Florida to spearhead a new phase for the Florida Keys Hawkwatch migration monitoring project, where he has participated as director.
+Raptors and Owls of Georgia (Caucasus), which he illustrated and coauthored.
+After working with raptor research along the Black Sea, he returned to South Florida to spearhead a new phase for the Florida Keys Hawkwatch migration monitoring project, where he has participated as director.
 As chair of citizen science and IBA monitoring at Tropical Audubon Society in Miami, he has reached out to underserved communities by providing opportunities for the greater appreciation of birds and Florida habitats.
+Currently, he lives in Homestead, spends much time in the Everglades, serves on the Florida Ornithological Society's Records Committee, and is on the Leica Sport Optics Pro Staff.
+He loves sharing his passion for birds with audiences of all ages, and has been a guide and teacher for over 15 years.
 You can find some of his latest sketches and articles about painting in the field at his blog, GalvezBirds.com.